 Contr Key Finding Finding Root Cause Impact Auditor's Action To Be Key Tasks That Estimated Date Of Official(s) Comments

 ol No. Recommendation Taken Need To Be Performed Completion/ Correction Delegated To

 however, Performed Correction 10

 they are not

 providing a

 draft report

 because it is

 yet to be

 tabled to the

 audit

 committee.

 As a result,

 we are

 unable to

 confirm the

-existence of
+existence of these

-these
+reports and

-reports and whether the
+whether the

 internal

 audit has

 complied

 with the

 requirement

 s of MFMA.

 7 Non- During the Managemen There will be Management To ensure To ensure that As and when HOD

 compliance audit of t did not no effect on should ensure the employees do required Corporate

 with the Provision: adequate the Annual that they adhere implementat not act more services

 acting policy performance adhere to financial to all HR policies ion of Acting than three and MM

 - COAF bonuses it Acting and statements. to avoid the and payment months.
-To

-no.19 was noted Payment overriding of policy ensure that
+To ensure that

-that an Policy by policies. the acting
+no.19 was noted that an Payment Policy by overriding of policies. policy the acting

+employee appointing policies. report is

-employee who acted appointing the report is compiled
+who acted the compiled

-under employee complied correctly and
+under employee correctly and

-unuei employee correctly and